 Raimi + Associates is a sub-consultant to Alta Planning and Design as the to create a Pedestrian Action Plan for the City of Santa Monica.
 The success of the City's unique Downtown, beachfront, and neighborhood commercial districts is highly depend upon their walkability and the quality of the pedestrian environment.
 Walking and bicycling are also key components of Santa Monica’s integrated land use and transportation approach that promotes multi-modal access.
 The goal of the Pedestrian Action Plan is to create a complete, safe, healthy citywide pedestrian system incorporating planning, design, and programmatic implementation.
 R+A's multi-faceted role is to establish and implement community health criteria for the Pedestrian Plan, guide implementation with existing city policy, and working with Alta to outline and write the plan.
 The Plan will be guided and supported by Santa Monica’s award-winning 2010 Land Use and Circulation Element (LUCE), an effort to which R+ A contributed planning and policy consulting.
 Once complete, the Pedestrian Action Plan will create a pedestrian network in Santa Monica that encourages and facilitates walking, removes existing barriers, expands accessibility, increases safety, and improves public health among all non-motorized travelers.

 Raimi + Associates documented existing health conditions; created an extensive Healthy Development Review Checklist; produced a customized bi-lingual English-Spanish community health survey, trained residents to administer the survey, and produced spatial and statistical analysis of the responses.
-Additionally, Raimi + Associates conducted environmental health and brownfields trainings for residents to understand the health impacts and alternatives for eight documented brownfields in the project area and to help them provide them with the tools to make informed decisions about their neighborhood’s development.
-All of this work was done in coordination with the Jacobs Center’s ambitious goals for sustainability, which include pursuing LEED for Neighborhood Development certification for future development in the Village at Market Creek.
+Additionally, Raimi + Associates conducted environmental health and brownfields trainings for eight documented brownfields in the project area to help provide residents with the tools to make informed decisions about their neighborhood’s development.
+The project achieved silver LEED-ND certification in 2012.

 On behalf of the State’s Public Health Department, Raimi + Associates worked with Transform and other partners around the state to develop a guidebook for promoting healthy communities through the Regional Transportation Plan (RTP) process.
 RTPs are the regional blueprint for transportation spending in California as well as a key component of SB 375 implementation, and in total influence hundreds of billions of dollars in transportation spending.
 The Health in RTP’s guidebook de-mystifies the complicated RTP process and outlines best practices for promoting active transportation, improving air quality, and achieving better health outcomes by reducing greenhouse gas emissions.